Is Red Wine Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of red wine during pregnancy?

-Red wine during pregnancy can cause fetal alcohol spectrum disorders (FASDs), which include physical abnormalities, learning disabilities, behavioral problems, and developmental delays.
-Alcohol crosses the placenta freely and the developing fetus cannot metabolize it effectively.
-Even moderate drinking has been linked to increased risk of miscarriage, stillbirth, and low birth weight.
+Drinking red wine during pregnancy can cause fetal alcohol spectrum disorders (FASDs), a range of conditions that include physical abnormalities, learning disabilities, behavioral problems, and developmental delays.
+Alcohol exposure can also increase the risk of miscarriage, stillbirth, premature birth, and low birth weight.
+These risks exist throughout all trimesters.

 What is fetal alcohol syndrome?

-Fetal alcohol syndrome (FAS) is the most severe form of fetal alcohol spectrum disorders caused by alcohol exposure during pregnancy.
-It can result in distinctive facial features, growth problems, central nervous system abnormalities, and lifelong cognitive and behavioral challenges.
-FAS is 100% preventable by avoiding alcohol throughout pregnancy.
+Fetal alcohol syndrome (FAS) is the most severe form of fetal alcohol spectrum disorder.
+It occurs when alcohol exposure during pregnancy causes permanent brain damage and growth problems.
+Children with FAS may have distinctive facial features, small head size, below average height and weight, learning disabilities, poor memory, attention difficulties, and problems with the heart, kidneys, or bones.
+FAS is 100% preventable by avoiding alcohol during pregnancy.

 Is wine during pregnancy safe in small amounts?

 No, there is no proven safe amount of wine during pregnancy.
 While some older studies suggested light drinking might not cause harm, current medical consensus strongly advises against any alcohol consumption.
-The risk of fetal alcohol spectrum disorders exists at any level of exposure, and individual susceptibility varies, making it impossible to determine a 'safe' threshold.
+The developing fetal brain is vulnerable throughout pregnancy, and even small amounts of alcohol can potentially cause damage.
+The safest choice is to avoid wine entirely.

-When should you stop drinking wine if pregnant?
+When should I stop drinking alcohol during pregnancy?

 How Do We Score Products for Pregnancy Safety?